chaowei312/5800_FinalProject/report.md

 On longer and more complex inputs, including Yelp reviews and multi-domain classification tasks, recurrent Transformers consistently match or outperform the baseline despite their smaller size, suggesting particular advantages for modeling long-range dependencies.
 Deployment-oriented experiments further show that FP16 quantization is stable across architectures, reducing memory usage by about 50% and improving inference latency with negligible performance loss.
 Overall, recurrent Transformers offer a strong efficiency–performance trade-off, especially under long-context and cross-domain conditions.

 ### Limitations

-This study focuses on encoder-only classification tasks, and the observed benefits may not directly transfer to generative or sequence-to-sequence settings.
-Moreover, effective depth matching is approximate, as recurrent unrolling differs from independently parameterized layers in optimization dynamics, and sequential recurrence may limit parallelism on some hardware.
+Our experiments are limited to encoder-only classification tasks, and the benefits of recurrence may not extend directly to generative or sequence-to-sequence models.
+Effective depth matching is approximate, as recurrent unrolling differs from independently parameterized layers in optimization behavior.
+Additionally, sequential recurrence may limit parallelism on certain hardware.

 ### Future Directions

-Future work may investigate adaptive recurrence mechanisms that vary refinement depth by input complexity, as well as extensions to large-scale pretraining and combinations with other parameter-efficient techniques.
+Future work may explore adaptive recurrence, where the number of refinement steps varies with input complexity, as well as extending recurrent architectures to large-scale pretraining.
+Combining recurrence with other parameter-efficient techniques is another promising direction.
+In summary, recurrent Transformers provide a practical and efficient alternative to depth-stacked architectures by trading parameters for computation, with clear advantages in long-context and multi-domain classification settings.

 ## References